-This is not accidentally – we are created with the deep longing for harmony, balance, and peace – with God, with ourselves, with our lives, with others, with the world and our place in it.
+This is not accidental – we are created with a deep longing for harmony, balance, and peace – with God, with ourselves, with our lives, with others, with the world and our place in it.
 In short, we are born with the longing for the lost Garden of Eden.
-This is the state of integrity, completeness, perfection, freedom, intimacy, security, prosperity and blessedness.
+This is the state of integrity, completeness, perfection, freedom, intimacy, security, prosperity, and blessedness.

 We find ourselves now in this world in the state in between.
 We are between the Garden of Eden and the new heaven and earth.
 And in this transitional interval of time, God gives us in Christ access to reconciliation, inner peace, joy, and completeness.
 As a kind of anticipation of what is to come, and a sure foundation and way of living in an imperfect world full of evil and suffering.

-Being at peace with a person does not mean to like him/her, or to be close friends, or to have the same opinions on all matters.
+Being at peace with a person does not mean liking him/her, being close friends, or having the same opinions on all matters.
 This rather means a lack of hostile attitude and prejudices, readiness for help when needed, and acceptance of that person as he/she is.
 Peace with someone does not necessarily mean maintaining a relationship.
-Sometimes in order for the peace to be preserved, separation is the best way.
+Sometimes for the peace to be preserved, separation is the best way.
 In short, peace in relationships is an integral part of God’s command to love our neighbor as ourselves.

 The acknowledgment of our inability to love in our own capacity with lasting and unconditional love and accepting God’s ability (grace) for this is the first step on the path of peace.
 We must first allow God to show us how He loves us in Christ and to teach us to love Him as He does.
 This happens as we follow Him and imitate Him in everything.
 Let us invite the Prince of Peace to respond to our longing for peace and to establish peace within our boundaries.